Serhii Koretskyi: 1997–2018: Continuum Group, Western Oil Group and political career

-In 2018, Koretskyi left WOG to focus on developing his enterprise.
+In 2018, Koretskyi left WOG to focus on other projects.

 2019–2022: Private entrepreneurship

-In April 2019, Sergii founded IDEALIST Coffee Co., a full-cycle coffee company with a coffee shop chain.
+In April 2019, Koretskyi founded IDEALIST Coffee Co., a coffee company with roasting facilities and a coffee shop chain.
 As of 2024, 10 locations operate in Kyiv.

 IDEALIST Coffee Co. owns its coffee roasting facilities and stands as Ukraine's largest producer of drip coffee.

 The company had plans to build the country's largest coffee roasting plant in Hostomel, Kyiv region.
-However, during the occupation of this area, the facilities and part of the equipment were tragically destroyed.
+During the 2022 Russian occupation of the area, the facilities and part of the equipment were destroyed.

 In 2022, IDEALIST Coffee Co. became the coffee supplier for Ukrainian Railways trains.
 By the end of 2021, Koretskyi stepped down from his position as a beneficiary of the coffee companies, leaving management to professionals.
 From August 2019 to November 2022, he co-founded and chaired Centurion Group SA, an energy trader based in Switzerland.